Playback Theatre: Training

-Festivals and gatherings
+Conferences and gatherings

-There are regular and semi-regular Playback gatherings and festivals in different parts of the world, including in the U.S., Finland, the UK, Italy, Germany, Eastern Europe, Israel, Hong Kong, Nepal and India.
+There are regular and semi-regular Playback gatherings and conferences in different parts of the world, including in the U.S., Finland, the UK, Italy, Germany, Eastern Europe, Israel, Hong Kong, Nepal and India.
 The International Playback Theatre Network (IPTN) holds a conference every four years in different parts of the world.
-IPTN conferences have taken place in Sydney, Australia (1992), in a village north of Helsinki, Finland (1993), in Olympia, Washington, USA (1995), Perth, Australia (1997), York, England (1999), Shizuoka, Japan (2003), São Paulo, Brazil (2007), Frankfurt, Germany (2011), Montreal, Canada (2015), and Bangalore, India (2019).
-The next international conference will take place in South Africa in December, 2023.
+IPTN conferences have taken place in Sydney, Australia (1992), in a village north of Helsinki, Finland (1993), in Olympia, Washington, USA (1995), Perth, Australia (1997), York, England (1999), Shizuoka, Japan (2003), São Paulo, Brazil (2007), Frankfurt, Germany (2011), Montreal, Canada (2015), and Bangalore, India (2019)., and Muldersdrift, South Africa (2023).
+The next international conference will take place in Mexico in 2027.

-Theatrical form

-The Playback 'form' as developed by Fox and Salas utilizes component theatrical forms or pieces, developed from its sources in improvisational theatre, storytelling, and psychodrama.
-These components include scenes (also called stories or vignettes) and narrative or non-narrative short forms, including "fluid sculptures", "pairs", and "chorus".

-In a Playback event, someone in the audience tells a moment or story from their life, chooses the actors to play the different roles, and then all those present watch the enactment, as the story "comes to life" with artistic shape and nuance.
-Actors draw on non-naturalistic styles to convey meaning, such as metaphor or song.

-Playback performers tend to specialize in one of several roles - conductor, actor, or musician.
-Some companies also have members who specialize in other roles, such as lighting.
-For audiences, the active performers can seem preternaturally gifted, as they create their performances without a script or score.
-Following the practice of the original company, most companies do not consult or "huddle" prior to beginning the story, trusting instead to a shared understanding of the story they have heard and a readiness to respond to each other's cues.

-The role of conductor, by contrast, can seem relatively easy, involving as it does conversing with the audience as a group or individually, and generally involving no acting.
-However, it is recognized within the community of Playback performers as the most difficult role to fill successfully.

-Applications

-Playback Theatre is used in a broad range of settings: theatres and community centres (where performances take place for the general public), in schools, private sector organizations, nonprofit organizations, prisons, hospice centers, day treatment centers, at conferences of all kinds, and colleges and universities.

-Playback theatre has also been used in the following fields: transitional justice, human rights, civic dialogue, refugees and immigrants, disaster recovery, climate change, birthdays, weddings, and conferences.

 Education

 Playback practitioners have used the method in schools on issues such as bullying (students tell stories about their experiences in relation to bullying, watch them played back, and then explore ways to create a respectful and safe school environment).
 Playback is used both by classroom teachers and by visiting performers/leaders.